Swiss Federal Constitution: History

-The Federal Constitution was wholly revised for the second time in the 1990s, and the new version was approved by popular and cantonal vote on 18 April 1999.
+The Federal Constitution was wholly revised for the second time in the 1990s, when the new version was approved by popular and cantonal vote on 18 April 1999.
 It came into force on 1 January 2000.

-The 1999 Constitution of Switzerland consists of a Preamble and 6 Parts, which together make up 196 Articles.
+The 1999 Constitution of Switzerland consists of a preamble and six parts, which together make up 196 articles.

 It provides an explicit provision for nine fundamental rights, which up until then had only been discussed and debated in the Federal Court.
 It also provides for greater details in tax laws.
 The Constitution of 1999 has been changed by popular initiative ten times in the period of 2002 to 2014, as follows: